ixudra/ixd-template/readme.md

  - Create a test database with the name `ixd_yourAppName_test`
  - Create a database user the following credentials: `yan_user_test` - `yan_pwd_test` and make sure this user has access to the test database
  - Modify and replace YourAppName in the database configuration in `codeception.yml`
- - Modify and replace YourAppName in the application url in `tests/acceptance.suite.yml`
- - Modify and replace YourAppName in the application url in `tests/api.suite.yml`
- - Modify and replace yourAppName in the base url in `tests/unit/base/BaseUnitTestCase.php`
  - Modify and replace yourAppName in the base url in `tests/unit/base/BaseControllerTestCase.php`
  - Create a database dump of your test database (empty tables and/or static data) and move it to `tests/_data/dump.sql`: `mysqldump -u root -proot --no-data ixd_yourAppName > tests/_data/dump.sql`
  - Create a database dump of your API test database (empty tables and/or static data) and move it to `tests/_data/acceptance-dump.sql`: `mysqldump -u root -proot --no-data ixd_yourAppName > tests/_data/acceptance-dump.sql`